 Your vehicle’s braking distance is essential, especially considering the fact that a fraction of a second can translate into a longer distance than you might actually think.

 The term braking distance refers to the time it takes for your vehicle to completely stop.
 This is different from your own reaction time.
 The best way to reduce your braking distance is to look after your car properly and ensure that it remains in its best condition, as far as braking is concerned.
-Taking your car to one of the local car garages and having you car’s brakes checked would be advisable.
+Taking your car to a local Kettering garage and having your car’s brakes checked would be advisable.

 Read on below to find out more about how you can reduce your car’s braking distance, and with it, enjoy safer driving.